c-meyer/AMfe/CONTRIBUTING.md

 Testing
 -------

-To test your code use nosetests.
-You need to install the nose python package.
+To test your code, use pytest.
+You need to install the pytest python package first.
-Afterwards you can run nosetests inside the AMfe directory.
+Afterwards, you can run `pytest` inside the AMfe directory.
-Write a test in your test_folder, check if nosetests recognizes it (you have to ensure that your methods start with the 'test_' prefix) and if it passes.
+Write a test in your test_folder, check if pytest finds it (you have to ensure that your methods start with the 'test_' prefix) and check your test passes.

-Use coverage.py to check if your tests cover all lines of your new developed/bugfixed functions.
+Check if your tests cover all lines of your new developed/bugfixed functions (coverage.py can help).